Jarrod Mullen: Background

-Born in Singleton, NSW, he moved to Newcastle with his family when he was nine.
+Born in Singleton, New South Wales, he moved to Newcastle with his family when he was nine.
 Son of Leeann and Steve Mullen, a former rugby league footballer who played for the Canterbury-Bankstown Bulldogs and Western Suburbs Magpies in the 1980s.

 Playing career

 Early career

 Mullen played his first rugby league game aged seven for the Taree-Old Bar Lifesavers (now known as Taree Panthers).
 Two years later (after a brief stint playing soccer), Mullen relocated to Newcastle, where he continued his junior career with the Western Suburbs club.
 His first representative game was for St Therese's Primary School, New Lambton, in the Regional Knights Knockout competition, with the school winning the competition in 1996 and 1997.
 He played most of his junior football at five-eighth.

 Mullen joined the Knights as a junior in 1997.
 He played five-eighth for the NSW under-17s in 2004.

 While attending St. Francis Xavier's College in Hamilton, Mullen played for the Australian Schoolboys team in 2004 and 2005.